cs-clarence/package-starter/README.md

-# config-service
+# package-starter

-A service for managing configuration files.
+A simple template for creating npm packages
+- Uses vite and vitest
+- Contains a basic .gitlab-ci.yml configuration